iganna/scz/README.md

 ## Data

-The table with gene expression data is in `dExpr.R`
+The table with gene expression data is in `dExpr.txt`

 ## Requirements